I’ve been receiving a lot of questions regarding how to get started with an online business.

 In this post, I want to help you clarify the questions you might have about getting started with your online business.

 No matter if you are in the hamster wheel and planning your escape or just want to start a side-hustle for a few extra bucks.

 There are some steps you have to take before you get started with your online business.

-This post is an overview of the steps you should take before you even get started.
+This post is an overview of the steps you should take before you start your online business.

 TABLE OF CONTENT